 On May 10, 2018, Dexin Dongfang, a wholly-owned PRC subsidiary of Koolearn, our controlled subsidiary, entered into contractual arrangements with Beijing Xuncheng, its subsidiaries, and its shareholders such that Beijing Xuncheng and its subsidiaries (collectively the "Xuncheng VIEs") are considered variable interest entities for which Koolearn is considered as their primary beneficiary.
 We believe Koolearn has substantive kick-out rights per the terms of the exclusive option agreement, which gives Koolearn the power to control the shareholders of Beijing Xuncheng.
 More specifically, we believe that the terms of the exclusive option agreement are currently exercisable and legally enforceable under PRC laws and regulations.
-We also believe that the minimum amount of consideration permitted by the applicable PRC law to exercise the option does not represent a financial barrier or disincentive for Koolearn to exercise its rights under the exclusive option agreement, for which consent of the shareholders of Beijing Xuncheng is not required.
+We also believe that the minimum amount of consideration permitted by the applicable PRC law to exercise the option does not represent a financial barrier or disincentive for Koolearn to exercise its rights under the exclusive option agreement.
+A simple majority vote of Koolearn's board of directors is required to pass a resolution to exercise its rights under the exclusive option agreement, for which consent of the shareholders of Beijing Xuncheng is not required.
 Therefore, we believe this gives Koolearn the power to direct the activities that most significantly impact the Xuncheng VIEs' economic performance.
 We believe that Koolearn's ability to exercise effective control, together with the exclusive management consultancy and business cooperation agreement and the equity pledge agreement, give Koolearn the rights to receive substantially all of the economic benefits from the Xuncheng VIEs in consideration for the services provided by Koolearn's wholly-owned subsidiaries in China.
 Accordingly, as the primary beneficiary of the Xuncheng VIEs and in accordance with U.S. GAAP, we consolidate their financial results and assets and liabilities in our consolidated financial statements.

 As advised by Tian Yuan Law Firm, our PRC counsel, our corporate structure in China complies with all existing PRC laws and regulations.
 However, our PRC legal counsel has also advised us that as there are substantial uncertainties regarding the interpretation and application of PRC laws and regulations, and we cannot assure you that the PRC government would agree that our corporate structure or any of the above contractual arrangements comply with current or future PRC laws or regulations.
 PRC laws and regulations governing the validity of these contractual arrangements are uncertain and the relevant government authorities may have broad discretion in interpreting these laws and regulations.
 See "Item 3.
-Risk factors-D. Risks Related to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating our China business do not comply with applicable PRC laws and regulations, we could be subject to severe penalties" and "-Risks Related to Our Corporate Structure -Our ability to enforce the equity pledge agreements between us and the shareholders our variable interest entities may be subject to limitations based on PRC laws and regulations" and "-Risks Related to Our Corporate Structure -The controlling shareholder of Century Friendship, which is the sole shareholder of New Oriental China, may have potential conflicts of interest with us, and if any such conflicts of interest are not resolved in our favor, our business may be materially and adversely affected."
+Risk factors-D. Risks Related to Our Corporate Structure-If the PRC government finds that the agreements that establish the structure for operating our China business do not comply with applicable PRC laws and regulations, we could be subject to severe penalties" and "-Risks Related to Our Corporate Structure -We rely on contractual arrangements for our operations in China, which may not be as effective in providing operational control as direct ownership," "-Risks Related to Our Corporate Structure -Our ability to enforce the equity pledge agreements between us and the shareholders our variable interest entities may be subject to limitations based on PRC laws and regulations" and "-Risks Related to Our Corporate Structure -The controlling shareholder of Century Friendship, which is the sole shareholder of New Oriental China, may have potential conflicts of interest with us, and if any such conflicts of interest are not resolved in our favor, our business may be materially and adversely affected."